ModBros/mobro-plugin-media/marketplace.md

-Integrates various media metrics from Windows into MoBro.
+Bring Windows media information into MoBro — see what’s playing and monitor system volume at a glance.

 ---

 # Getting started

-Simply install the plugin.
+Install the plugin from the marketplace.
-No additional setup is required.
+No configuration required.

 ---

 # Metrics

-This plugin provides the following metrics:
+This plugin exposes the following metrics:

-- Current media item
+- Now playing
   - Title
-    - Artist (if available)
+  - Artist (when available)
-    - Playback status
+  - Playback state
-- Master volume
+- System master volume
-    - Current volume level
+  - Current level
-    - Current mute status
+  - Mute state

 ---

 # Actions

-This plugin provides the following actions:
+Control playback and volume directly from MoBro:

-- Play/pause media item
+- Play/Pause
-- Skip to the next track
+- Next track
-- Skip to the previous track
+- Previous track
-- Change the master volume level
+- Adjust master volume level
-- Mute/unmute master volume
+- Toggle mute for master volume